-In this section, I show that the model-estimated using the introduction of auto-enrollment at 3% of salary in 34 U.S. firms-predicts behavior out-of-sample in the 86 U.S. firms used to document Fact II of Section 2.
+The model-estimated using the introduction of auto-enrollment at 3% of salary in 34 U.S. firms-predicts behavior out-of-sample in the 86 U.S. firms used to document Fact I of Section 2.
 These 86 U.S. firms increased their default contribution rate from a positive default to an even higher default.
-As shown previously in Section 2.3, worker' response to increasing the default contribution rate is crucial for identifying the mechanism through which defaults affect behavior.
+As shown previously in Section 2.2, worker' response to increasing the default contribution rate is crucial for identifying the mechanism through which defaults affect behavior.
+I compare the model predicted response of contribution rates to these changes in the auto-enrollment default with the corresponding empirical estimates in Appendix C.1.
+I cannot reject at the 10% level that the model prediction is equal to the empirical estimate in 8 out of the 11 considered cases (covering 71 out of the 86 firms and more than 85% of workers in the sample).